-I am a family physician, now retired from active practice after almost forty years of loving primary care.
-I am happily married for nearly 4 decades.
+I am a family physician, now retired from active practice after four decades of doing and loving primary care.
+I am happily married for more than five decades.
 I have two fantastic grown children with interesting lives - who live too far away - and three of the neatest grandchildren in the world.

-I live in Maine, where I worked in the Central Maine Medical Center Emergency Room and Outpatient Clinic for year before I co-founded (with dear friend and colleague Ned Claxton) Family Health Associates in 1978, retiring from practice as of December 31, 2015.
+I live in Maine, where I worked in the Central Maine Medical Center Emergency Room and Outpatient Clinic for about a year before I co-founded (with my dear friend and colleague Ned Claxton, MD) Family Health Associates in 1978, retiring from practice as of December 31, 2015.

 I was born in North Carolina and spent my pre-school years in Queens, but grew up in Westchester County, NY.
 I attended Dartmouth College, the University of Rochester School of Medicine and Dentistry, and then did my family practice residency at the University of Wisconsin Hospitals (St. Mary’s) in Madison, Wisconsin.

-My medical interests include human cognition and decision making, collaborative practice and patient autonomy, computers and medical informatics, sports medicine.
+My medical interests include human cognition and decision making, collaborative practice and patient autonomy, computers and medical informatics, public health (including pandemics) and sports medicine.
 I did OB as part of my practice for almost long enough for babies I ushered into the world to start having children of their own.
 (And I delivered one of my own children.
-Actually, my wife delivered him and I caught him.)
-I have been active in the Society for Participatory Medicine and am currently on their Board.
+Actually, my wife delivered him and I merely caught him.)
+I have been active in the Society for Participatory Medicine and have served on their Board.

 My outdoor non-medical interests include hiking, Nordic skiing, running, snowshoeing, canoeing, and photography.
 (Visit my online photos.)